 Otherwise, this tutorial will show you a professional workflow.
 Let's get started!

-This tutorial uses royalty-free images from Envato, along with some custom made vector icons that I have created in Illustrator specifically for this project.
+This tutorial uses royalty-free images from Envato, along with some custom-made vector icons that I have created in Illustrator specifically for this project.
 You'll find each of them, along with a completed PSD file you can use to compare with your work, in the download on this tutorial's sidebar.

-Set Up the Document With Guides
+1. Hot to Set Up a Document With Guides

 Repeat the same process to create guides along each edge of the document.
 Make sure that each guide is inset 3 mm from its corresponding edge.

 Create a new Gradient Overlay.
-In the Layer Style Panel, edit the Gradient.
+In the Layer Style panel, edit the Gradient.
 Set the white slider Location to 30%.
 Change the color of the black slider to Pale Yellow (C=9 M=6 Y=14 K=0).

 Use the Rectangle Tool (U) to create a new rectangle.
 Set its size to 216 mm by 56 mm.